 Essays should be written in clear US English in the active voice and third person, in a style accessible to the broadest possible audience.
 Authors should be sensitive to the social implications of language and choose wording free of discriminatory or sexist overtones.
-Essays written in the social sciences should be adapted for a humanities journal, using a more narrative voice and MLA format (please refer to the 8th Edition of the MLA Handbook of Research Papers).
+Essays written in the social sciences should be qualitative in approach and adapted for a humanities journal, using a more narrative voice and MLA format (please refer to the 8th Edition of the MLA Handbook of Research Papers).

 Effective August 7, 2014, please send submissions via our ScholarOne system: Visit http://mc.manuscriptcentral.com/tjpc.
 An author's guide to using the site is available under the HELP tab.
 We require a title page with author’s contact information, a short abstract and an author’s bio as part of the submission process.

 Essays must be submitted as a Microsoft Word document, fall within the 5000 to 7500 word range, and be double-spaced text in 12 pt Times New Roman font.
 The word count maximum includes all endnotes and Works Cited pages.
 Please note that the 5000 word minimum should be of written article material.
 Less than 5000 words of written material will be rejected and the author asked to develop the article further.